MeanBoyCousin/accordion-gallery/README.md

 Accepts: Any number below 1.

-Specifies the scale rate for unhovered images.
+Specifies the scale rate for un-hovered images.

 Example: